memorius/policy-auction/README-datastructures.txt

   - Records are created from user_policy_votes.pending_votes, one for every policy, including those receiving no change in votes - zero-increment ones are still needed for correct conflict resolution.
   - All columns come from the corresponding user_policy_votes.pending_votes_ record.
   - Records remain here for a while (configurable in "misc["config"]) until we can be certain we have all the data for that time, even in the event of node failure and recovery.
 Until then we can still make vote counts, but it's possible they might change later.
-  - To calculate the current vote allocation for a policy:
+  - To recalculate the current vote allocation for a policy:
     - Read policies.finalized_votes -> count and boundary timeUUID.
 Start with this count.
+Figure out which day is the last-fully-finalized day.
+    - Init daily vote counts to zero for each day since last finalized day.
     - Read ALL columns in policy_new_votes.
     - Iterate, discarding any items whose "version" column is older than boundary timeUUID: these are already counted and will shortly get archived.
 Put the rest into a map by "version" column.
     - Iterate the map:
       - if the "prev_version" value (column name) is older than the boundary timeUUID, item passes conflict resolution, because its parent has been finalized.
-Add the increment to the total vote count.
+Add the increment to the total vote count and the appropriate daily count.
       - else look up the "prev_version" value in the map and follow the chain back repeatedly:
-        - If we reach an entry whose "prev_version" value is not in the map but is older than the boundary timeUUID, the whole chain is consistent; add the increment for the child value we started with to the total.
+        - If we reach an entry whose "prev_version" value is not in the map but is older than the boundary timeUUID, the whole chain is consistent; add the increment for the child value we started with to the total and the appropriate daily count.
         - If we reach an entry whose "prev_version" value is not in the map but is NOT older than the boundary timeUUID, then the whole chain has been superseded - one of the parents failed conflict resolution.
 Don't add the value for the child value we started with to the total.
 Additionally, issue a delete for it.
     All this is not as bad as it sounds; mostly there will be very short chains or single items, and we only have to do all this recalculation when we save vote changes.
     - Write result to policies.total_votes, with the write timestamp set to the time we started the read.
-    - Write a column to policy_ranking.
+    - Write a column to policy_ranking_current["total-votes"], with the write timestamp set to the time we started the read.
+    - Write policy_vote_daily_change[<day>][<policyID>] for each day's count, with the write timestamp set to the time we started the read.
+    - For each N-day count we're keeping, write a separate column to policy_ranking_current[<int>"-day"] for each of the last N days' vote changes (reading further back in policy_vote_daily_change if necessary), with the write timestamp set to the time we started the read, and the TTL set to expire just after the last day in the window, i.e. interval - (time until end of today) + a little bit (the TTL is only for expiry; the read query sets a date range).

 policy_vote_history:
   History of "finalized" votes.
 Grouped into a row per date for convenient retrieval.
   Every so often, records from policy_new_votes whose "version" (not "prev_version") is old enough (misc["voting-config"].vote_finalize_delay_seconds) are:
   - copied to the appropriate row of policy_vote_history We discard any zero values, and we follow the same duplicate-history rules as described under policy_new_votes, except that we actually discard (by not copying them) the duplicate records.
+  - updated again in policy_votes_daily and policy_vote_daily_change
   - added to policies.finalized_votes plus its timestamp is updated to that of the newest "version" (not "prev_version") that we copied
   - deleted from policy_new_votes
+  - then redo the usual calcs for policy_new_votes?
+Or separate process for this.
   Provided the write to "finalized_votes" is done before the deletes, this is safe if it happens to get run by multiple threads in parallel.

 parties: